leg100/etok/README.md

 Terraform state is stored in a secret using the [kubernetes backend](https://www.terraform.io/docs/backends/types/kubernetes.html).
 It comes into existence once you run `etok init`.
 If the workspace is deleted then so is the state.

+Note: Do not define a backend in your terraform configuration - it will conflict with the configuration Etok automatically installs.

 ### State Persistence

 Persistence of state to cloud storage is supported.
 If enabled, every update to the state is backed up to a cloud storage bucket.